mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 Lastly, if comparing to a field in the document, the field must be present at every level of using $$DESCEND, or the expression must account for and decide what to do if the field is missing.
 If we don't take any of these precautions, $redact is likely to error.

 Let's summarize some key points. $$PRUNE and $$KEEP automatically apply to all levels below the evaluated level. $$DESCEND retains the current level and evaluates the next level down.
 And $redact is not for restricting access to a collection.
 Remember, if a user has access to perform an aggregation on a collection, they have access to read that collection.

+### The $out Stage

+Let's learn about a useful stage for persisting the results of an aggregation, the *$out stage*.
+The *$out stage* has the following form.
+We specify the name of the output collection that we want.
+The out stage must be the last stage in the pipeline.
+As such, it can't be used within a facet.

+MongoDB will create the collection with the name specified if none exists.
+Otherwise it will overwrite an existing collection if an existing collection name is specified.
+Now there's a few things to know.
+It will only create the new collection within the same database.

+If an existing collection is replaced, any indexes that existed on the original collection will still be in place.
+If the pipeline errors, it will not create or overwrite a collection.
+This also means that the output from out must honor index restrictions, such as unique indexes, can include the _id field.

+So this aggregation here where we match every document, perform some grouping operation, unwind to create many documents, and then try an output to a new collection would fail because it would result in many documents with the same _id value.
+And that covers the $out stage.

+This stage is very useful for performing an aggregation against existing data to do a migration, seed a collection with useful data, or distribute snapshots of data for analysis.
+Here are a few things to remember about the $out stage.
+It will create a new collection or overwrite an existing collection if specified.

+It honors indexes on existing collections.
+It will not create or overwrite data if pipeline errors.
+And it creates collections in the same database as the source collection.